-There are several warning signs of syphilis and they are categorized in three distinctive stages.
+There are several warning signs of syphilis and they are categorized into three distinct stages.
 They are the following:

-Second stage: The second stage of syphilis includes even more indicators just like joint fever, severe headaches, fever, swollen lymph nodes, patchy hair loss, appetite loss, muscle aches, body rash, and flue-like conditions.
+Second stage: The second stage of syphilis includes, even more, indicators just like a joint fever, severe headaches, fever, swollen lymph nodes, patchy hair loss, appetite loss, muscle aches, body rash, and flu-like conditions.
 These signs or symptoms are really typical to other health issues so it is very difficult to figure out what sort of disease someone really has.

 Final stage: The final stage of syphilis is known as the tertiary syphilis phase.
 Once a patient gets to this stage, it means that his or her full body has been infected with the bacteria.
 Syphilis has got to his or her eyes, muscles and bones, nerves, brain, blood vessels, and other bodily organs.
 Those who are in this stage are afflicted with the following: blindness, skin rash breakouts, paralysis, stroke, heart disorders, deafness, coordination loss, numbness, and dementia.